Is there anything I should know for my first appointment?

 What does cupping do and why does it leave bruises?

-I practice traditional glass cupping to create suction over areas where tension or injury has caused inflammation, congestion and pain.
-Most describe cups as feeling gentle and similar to a massage as the suction gently pulls and opens the skin and connective tissues underneath to increase blood circulation and improve toxin removal in areas of long-standing pain.
-Cups often leave light red or purple marks, which are painless areas where stagnant toxins that cause the deep ache in muscles are pulled to the surface of the body to be metabolized and removed.
-With subsequent cupping sessions, marks left are progressively lighter as long-standing toxins are removed and proper circulation is restored.
+We practice traditional glass cupping to create suction over areas where tension or injury has caused inflammation, congestion and pain.
+Most describe cups as feeling gentle and similar to a deep tissue massage as the suction gently pulls and opens the skin and connective tissues underneath to increase blood circulation and improve toxin removal in areas of long-standing pain.

 What is moxabustion therapy?